 2) Leaving photos of your family trip to Aculpoco on display

 Personal photos and memorabilia are the hallmark of the family home, but a big no-no in a staged property.
-Placing mementos of your family’s memories front and center will hinder potential buyer’s ability to from imagine making their own in the property.
+Placing mementos of your family’s memories front and center will hinder buyer’s ability to imagine making their own.

 It may even make them feel like they are being invasive while touring your home, causing them to speed through the property.
 You want them to give each room its proper consideration, not spending their time wondering why that child has a bucket on their head (adorable as that picture is).
 And really, if you think about it, do you want strangers getting a window into your personal life?

 3) Thinking a once over with the Swiffer is enough.

 Unless you have Martha Stewart level standards for your home, the basic once over you’ve been doing is not going to cut it for a house on the market.
 Dingy tiles and dusty vents will raise concern about the level of over all up keep.

 After living in a house for a while you become blind to certain areas, so it is wise to bring in a pro or at least a fresh set of eyes.
 I can’t tell you the number of properties I’ve entered where there are pristine counter tops but a cobweb left unattended by the basement door!